astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 To identify a difference in package names, refer to [Debian Buster Packages](https://packages.debian.org/stable/) and [Alpine Linux Packages](https://pkgs.alpinelinux.org/packages) for a full breakdown of both collections.

 Modify your `requirements.txt` and `packages.txt` files as needed.
+If you include a package that does not exist or is named incorrectly, your image will fail to build.

 ### Step 3.
 Modify your Dockerfile.

 Now, try to build your Debian-based image via the Astronomer CLI locally.
-To do so, replace the Alpine image in your `Dockerfile` with an available Debian Image.
+To do so, replace the Alpine image in your `Dockerfile` with an available Debian image.

 For AC 1.10.12, you would replace: